LF-digitala-kanaler/LFDS/content/components/web/page-content/price-box.md

 ---
 template: ComponentPage
-title: Price Box
+title: Price box
 intro: The Price-box component displays the price/cost in flows where the user can purchase/sign-up for something.
 The price is updated as the user makes various choices in the main flow.
 description: The Price-box component displays the price/cost in flows where the user can purchase/sign-up for something.
 previewImage: /img/price-box.svg
-category: Page Content
+category: Page content
 componentsNavigation:
   - name: Desktop
   - name: Responsive